 Employment-related health insurance frequently asked questions

-Note: Due to health reform, as of Jan.
+As of Jan.
 1, 2014, renewed group health plans can no longer deny coverage due to health issues.
 However, they can impose a waiting period of no more than 90 days before health coverage begins.

 If I leave my employment, when is my employer allowed to take me off the group health plan?